 Merck continuing study of cholesterol drug in new class

-KENILWORTH, N.J.
-(AP) — Merck & Co. will continue a huge patient study of an experimental cholesterol medicine — the last one standing in a once-promising new drug class — after an independent monitoring committee recommended the study continue.
+TRENTON, N.J.
+(AP) — Merck & Co. said Friday that it will continue a huge patient study of an experimental cholesterol medicine, the last one standing in a once-promising class of drugs being developed to prevent heart attacks, after an independent monitoring committee recommended the study continue.

-Three other experimental drugs in the class, called CETP inhibitors, were tested by Merck rivals but were scrapped because of safety issues or inadequate effectiveness.
+Three other experimental drugs in the class, called CETP inhibitors, were tested by Merck rivals but scrapped, leading some analysts to predict Merck's drug would fail as well.